What is mBaaS? Secrets Unlocked

-Mobile Backend as a Service, which is often referred to as mBaaS or BaaS is a platform that handles service infrastructure and backend development tasks.
+MBaaS stands for Mobile Backend as a Service, which is often referred to as BaaS.
+It is a platform that handles service infrastructure and backend development tasks.
 Backend as a Service allows developers to focus on frontend development while the service provider handles server-related tasks.
 Besides, the backend as a service provider also adds value to developers by providing tools that expedite backend code creation.

 In this article, we shall look into the following topics:

 - When Should You Use Mobile Backend as a Service mBaaS?

 - Advantages and Disadvantages of a mBaaS

 - BaaS vs. AWS vs. Azure vs. Google Cloud